Symposium on Indigenous Courts

 Overview

-• What are the instruments for decision-making power;
+• The instruments for decision-making power

 Members of Indigenous communities, judges, legal professionals and law students across Canada are invited to join the discussion, reflect on the future and collectively work toward solutions.